 How does NDIS help people with disabilities?

 The National Disability Insurance Scheme (NDIS) provides benefits that help disabled people live independently.
 The scheme is replacing the Social Security Disability Pension.
-The NDIS is available to all people, even those who have never received payment from the DSP.
+The NDIS is available to everyone, even those who have never received payment from the DSP.
 It provides support to people with disabilities throughout their lives.
 Rent, food, transportation, and equipment are some of the costs covered by NDIS.

 NDIS is an Australian program that was launched on 1 July 2013.
 It provides people with disability support workers and pays for their essential living expenses.
 It differs from other social welfare programs in that it is not means-tested.
-Therefore, its support is available to anyone who needs it, regardless of their income or assets.
+Therefore, its support is available to anyone who needs it, regardless of income or assets.
 Although the government covers the majority of the costs of the NDIS, people with disabilities are responsible for a small monthly fee.

 What are the benefits of NDIS?